 Most organizations and enterprises possess IPv4 addresses in large quantities.
 Addresses than run into millions have been and never will be used, creating a large secondary market for investors.
 Although currently in abundance, selling IPv4 addresses will become rarer in the foreseeable future.

-How to buy IPv4 address?
+How to buy IPv4 address block?

 When you decide to buy block of IPv4 Addresses, for those with insufficient experience, it can be difficult and risky.